Hazrat Shahjalal International Airport: History

 In December 1993, Biman Bangladesh Airlines launched a route to New York City via Delhi, Dubai and Amsterdam.
 The flight was operated by McDonnell Douglas DC-10s.

 Biman later routed the outbound flight from Dhaka through Dubai and Brussels and the inbound one through Brussels.
 The company discontinued the service in July 2006.

 In 2010, the government changed the airport's name once again, from Zia International Airport to the present name of 'Shahjalal International Airport', in honour of Shah Jalal, one of the most respected Sufi saints of Bangladesh.
-The airport's ICAO code was also changed to reflect the name change, from VGZR to VGHS.

 On 6 December 2011, a Boeing 787-9 (flight ZA006) stopped for refuelling at Shahjalal International Airport during a distance, speed, and endurance record attempt.
 This aircraft, powered by General Electric GEnx engines, had flown 10710 nmi non-stop from Boeing Field in Seattle, Washington eastward to Shahjalal International Airport, setting a new world distance record for aircraft in the weight class of the 787, which is between 440000 lb and 550000 lb.
 This flight surpassed the previous distance record of 9127 nmi, set in 2002 by an Airbus A330.
 The Boeing 787 then continued eastbound from Dhaka to return to Boeing Field, setting a world-circling speed record of 42 hours, 27 minutes.

 In July 2022, Biman inaugurated a route to Toronto using Boeing 787s.
 The flight from Dhaka to Toronto made a technical stop in Istanbul, the inbound flight was nonstop.
 Four months later, the airline routed the latter via Istanbul as well.

-On 18 October 2025, a fire started at the cargo terminal of the airport forcing the suspension of operations at the airport for six hours.
-Multiple domestic and international flights were delayed or diverted due to the fire.